8base/Documentation/docs/projects/backend/data/8base-console-platform-tools-data-builder.md

 ### Table Relationships

-8base supports 3 types of table relationships to be defined that are congruent with what to expect from relational databases:
+8base supports three types of table relationships to be defined that are congruent with what to expect from relational databases:

 | Type           | _A_ to _B_                                                           | _B_ to _A_                                                           |
 | -------------- | -------------------------------------------------------------------- | -------------------------------------------------------------------- |